Forms and guidance notes to complete a householder application

 This means certain types of new development within South Oxfordshire will be subject to a charge to provide new infrastructure in the district.
 The CIL charge applied to new build residential development and large extensions will be £150 per square metre across the district, except in Didcot and Berinsfield where the CIL charge will be £85 per square metre.

-The CIL Charging schedule for South Oxfordshire was adopted on 18 February 2016 and will take effect on 1 April 2016.
+The CIL Charging schedule for South Oxfordshire was adopted on 18 February 2016 and took effect on 1 April 2016.

 Please read the guidance note for further information and the note explaining